Joshiwavm/jackknify/README.md

 ## Mac

-If you want to run `jacked` on a Mac that has an Apple Silicon chip, run it in a Rosetta terminal.
-To do this, just run:
+If you want to run `jacked` on a Mac with an Apple Silicon chip, run it in a Rosetta terminal.
+To open a Rosetta session in your terminal, run:

     /usr/bin/arch -x86_64 /bin/zsh --login

 Documentation
 ============